 - Module 1 (cross-cutting technologies) received the most approvals (65% of the total number of projects, followed by 27% for Module 4).
 But the largest share of funding (52%) has been used for Module 4 (Optimization of plants and processes), because of significantly larger funding per project for this system-approach module (and higher funding rate).
-Module 1 represents only 12% of the funding. - Similarly, while the projects of module 2 (RES for process heat) and the module 'funding competition' represent only 1% and 0.3% of the number of projects respectively, but they represent 23% and 9% of the funding allocated respectively. - Module 6 (conceptual module, at company level) has been little used so far.
-Maybe because it needs more time. - SMEs represent 74% of the projects and 51% of the funding. - The various types of finance (load vs grants) attract different applicant groups: it is useful to maintain various funding options.
+Module 1 represents only 12% of the funding. - Similarly, while the projects of module 2 (RES for process heat) and the 'funding competition' represent only 1% and 0.3% of the number of projects respectively, but they represent 23% and 9% of the funding allocated respectively. - The comparatively small Module 5 (conceptual module, transformation plans), which was evaluated in 2023 for the first time, has got off a good start with the number of applications well above the initial expectations. - Overall, SMEs represent 74% of the projects and 51% of the funding. - The various types of finance (loan vs grants) attract different applicant groups: it is useful to maintain various funding options.

 Customized quantification methods were developed to determine the amount of savings.
-The results from 2019 to 2023 amount to more than 7 million tons of CO2/year saved.
-Total gross GHG savings were 6,974 t/CO{2eq} per year, accounting for 10% of all EED-reported savings.
+The results from 2019 to 2023 amount to about 7 million tons of CO2/year saved.
+Total gross GHG savings were 6,974 t/CO2eq per year, accounting for about 10% of all EED-reported savings (industrial measures).

-Module 4 (optimization of plants and processes) accounted for the highest share of CO_2 savings (65%), confirming the importance to cover the system level.
-The second share (19%) comes from the funding competition that also supports large projects.
-Module 1 that represents 65% of the number of projects and 12% of the funding, represents 5% of the emissions saved.
+Module 4 (optimization of plants and processes) accounted for the highest share of $CO_2$ savings (65%), confirming the importance to cover the system level.
+The second share (19%) comes from the funding competition that also supports large systemic projects.
+Module 1 (cross-cutting technologies) that represents 65% of the number of projects and 12% of the funding, represents 5% of the emissions saved.

-However, some modules (e.g. Module 5 - transformation plans and Module <math>3 - I&C, sensors and energy management software) are designed to achieve "conceptualized" savings through follow-up actions rather than direct savings: they serve as door openers.
+However, some modules (e.g. Module 5 - transformation plans and Module 3 - I&C, sensors and energy management software) are designed to achieve "conceptualized" savings through follow-up actions rather than direct savings: they serve as door openers.